crimethinc/website/README.md

 ./script/server
 ```

-#### Can't Find Posgresql Error
+#### Can’t Find Posgresql Error

-If you get an error when starting the server that Rails can't connect to the Posgresql server, you can fix it with these steps.
-(Assuming, you're on a Mac and use [Homebrew](https://brew.sh)).
+If you get an error when starting the server that Rails can’t connect to the Posgresql server, you can fix it with these steps.
+(Assuming, you’re on a Mac and use [Homebrew](https://brew.sh)).

 **WARNING:** These step will DELETE all Posgresql databases / software and re-install Posgresql from scratch.
-If you have data in your local Posgresql database that you can't re-create after deleting it, you'll want to run some backups first.
-(That's an exercise for the reader.)
+If you have data in your local Posgresql database that you can’t re-create after deleting it, you’ll want to run some backups first.
+(That’s an exercise for the reader.)

 ```
 brew services stop postgresql